Parenting Support

 How can we help?

 Raising a child or a couple of them is no easy task!
 Some parent(s) / caregivers do not have access to resources and or extended family and friends for support.
 So you if would like our support in helping you on your parenting journey or feel your child could benefit from therapeutic support, please do not hesitate to contact us about our services.
-You can reach our lovely Sandra to book a complimentary phone call via admin@artastherapy.ca or call her on 519 307 9000 / 905 783 5939.
+You can reach our lovely admin team to book a complimentary phone call via admin@artastherapy.ca or call on 519 307 9000 / 905 783 5939.